 Young men and women in detention are taught many different aspects of musical expression and are mentored in creative activities, including song-writing, performance and recording.
 These skills provide detainees with significantly increased opportunities to engage meaningfully in the community post release.
 There have been detainees who have taken part in our programs who after release have enrolled in training programs for the music industry, such as audio engineering, or have continued their music making as a form of self-expression.

 We give these young people the chance to look at the world through different eyes.
 The life they have been living, is not the only path to take.
 Through our music programs, we give them the creativity and imagination to make a better life for themselves.

 We were delighted to receive this letter from a young man who has turned his life around through music.

 “My name is John.
 I was a detainee at Frank Baxter Juvenile Justice centre where I became involved in the ACMF music program.
 The program gave me my first introduction to musical theory, recording and editing software and inspired me to continue further involvement in music upon my release.

 It is now over a year since my release and I am studying audio engineering and playing the piano.
 I have plans to become involved in the ACMF program at Baxter once my parole period is complete.
 This program was a great confidence booster to myself and gave me an education I may not have gained had I not been incarcerated.”

 From the staff at Juniperina Detention centre…

-The increased self-esteem and faith in their own ability following participation in the ACMF program is clearly visible even in the initial stages of the program.
-Our students benefit from the respect that is generated within their peer group as a result of their work together as a team.
-This is a direct result of the respect the ACMF Teachers extend to the girls fostering a collaborative, creative environment contusive to the production of quality music and self-expression.”
+The increased self-esteem and faith in their own ability, following participation in the ACMF program, is clearly visible even in the initial stages of the program.
+Our students benefit from the respect that is generated within their peer group, as a result of their work together as a team.
+This is a direct result of the respect the ACMF Teachers extend to the girls fostering a collaborative, creative environment, conducive to the production of quality music and self-expression.”